Malo10LeGoff/aquarium/README.md

 ---

+# How to run the project :
+- sudo apt-get install cmake
+- mkdir build
+- cd build
+- cmake ..
+- make
+- ./src/main

 ## Software specifications
 We are simulating an aquarium ecosystem with this software.
 The ecosystem is composed of multiple pieces.

 ### Creatures
 - [x] Drawable
-- [ ] Handles handleCreatureCollision
+- [x] Handles handleCreatureCollision
     - [x] Size
     - [ ] Elliptic hitbox
 - [x] Can move :